codedragon/Puppy_career_talk/slides.md

 ## About me four years ago:
 * worked in neurosicence as a sysadmin/developer
-* loved working in science, loved coding
+* loved my job, working in science, loved coding
 * boss was a Howard Hughes Investigator (decent pay, great benefits)
 * job was pretty stable for staff in academia